FailAcademy/learning/wdp-vancouver/_slides/week-07/03-oop-plugins-widgets.md

 - When you create a child class from parent class, the child class inherits all the properties and methods of the parent class
 - Child classes cannot access `private` properties or methods of the parent
-- When we use the `protected` keyword that means that the given property or method is not available to the outside world, but it is available to its child classes
+- When we use the `protected` keyword that means that the given property or method is not available to the outside world, but it is available to child classes

 ---